 In a press conference on Tuesday, House Speaker Mike Johnson refused to rule out cuts to Medicaid but said Republicans are only interested in rooting out unspecified “waste, fraud, and abuse” in the program, a worn-out talking point the GOP has used multiple times in the past when pursuing unpopular Medicaid cuts.

-The House budget resolution directs the Energy and Commerce Committee to make $880 trillion in cuts that mathematically must come from Medicare, Medicaid or both.
+The House budget resolution directs the Energy and Commerce Committee to make $880 billion in cuts that mathematically must come from Medicare, Medicaid or both.
+The EPI analysis is based on this figure.
 Medicare is popular and provides health coverage for seniors, including many Trump voters, and Medicaid is widely seen as the most likely target.

 Health care advocates say Republicans are “gaslighting” voters, and Democrats are expected to highlight Medicaid cuts in the media over the coming weeks.
 Congress faces a March 14 deadline to pass legislation funding the government, which will likely require bipartisan support.